tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 In this activity, students will switch roles in their mock interviews; the interviewer becomes the interviewee and vice versa.

-* After 25 minutes, instruct partners to swap roles, such that the interviewee now plays the role of interviewer, and vice versa.
+* After the 30 minutes of the first partner interviews, partners should swap roles such that the interviewee now plays the role of interviewer, and vice versa.

-* Slack out a new question for the interviewee to work on.

-  * Set a timer for 5 minutes, such the interviewer can review the new question.

-  * When the five minutes are up, set a timer for 25 minutes, so that students can interview.
+* Similar to the timing of the first partner interviews, second partner interviews will retain 5 minutes for the (new) interviewer to review the interview question README and solution and then utilize the remaining 25 minutes for the actual interview.

-* Again, emphasize the importance of implementing the problem solving guidelines to a tee.
+* Again, students should reference and implement the methodologies listed in the problem solving guidelines document.

+Then slack out the next [interview question](Activities/02-Stu_Partner_Interviews/Solved) and let the second interviews begin!

 ---